guillaumecherel/monapmc/README.md

 :   File: <file:///output/report/l2_time_lhs.png>.
 :   Exe: `gnuplot -c report/l2_time_lhs.gnuplot File(Stat LHS) File(Fig Scatter L2 Time LHS)`

-This scatter plot shows that the L2 errors made by both algorithms are comparable.
-We can thus focus on comparing them on their run time.
+The left-hand scatter plot shows that the L2 errors made by both algorithms are roughly distributed around the `y=x` line.
+We notice a few points on the top left part of the plot located apart from that line.
+They correspond to comparisons with small values of `nGen` (see Fig L2 Effects Ratio LHS).
+The right-hand scatter plot shows that most points are located on above the `y=x` line, where APMC's run time is higher than MonAPMC's.
+This figures confirms MonAPMC's advantage being on the run time while not incurring degradation in the posterior sample's quality.

 Fig L2 Effects LHS

+:   Scatter plots of L2 errors for both algorithm against each comparison
+    parameter.
+Each point corresponds to a simulation of one algorithm

+These plots show that the size of the posterior sample, `nAlpha`, clearly affects the L2 error.
+It does so similarly for both algorithms.
+We also notice that the L2 error rises for APMC for small values of `nGen`.
+This parameter indirectly affects the algorithm's stopping criteria: APMC stops when the proportion of model simulations accepted during the last iteration is less than `pAccMin`. `nGen` is the size of the sample on which this proportion is computed.
+This proportion is more variable for small samples, they are thus more likely to satisfy the condition by chance, leading to an early exit before posterior sample has had the chance to actually get better.

+Fig L2 Ratio Effects LHS

-:   Scatter plots of L2 error against each comparison parameter.
+:   Scatter plots of L2 ratios against each comparison parameter.
 Each point
-    corresponds to a simulation of one algorithm
+    corresponds to a comparable pair of algorithms.

-These plots show that the quality of the estimation in only affected by the size of the posterior sample, `nAlpha`.
-It is similar for both algorithms.

 Fig Time Effects LHS

 :   Scatter plots of simulation run time against each comparison parameter.
 Each point
     corresponds to a simulation of one algorithm

-These plots show that the only parameter affecting the simulation run time are the parallelism and the model run time variance.
+The scatter plot of run time vs. parallel confirms that the parallelism levels reduces the run time for both algorithms.
 Both algorithms are quicker as the level of parallelism increases.
-The model run time variance affects the run time of APMC but not MonApmc.

 Fig Time Ratio Effects LHS

 :   Scatter plots of Time ratio against each comparison parameter.
 One point per
     comparison.

-In these plots, each point show how many times MonApmc is quicker than Apmc for each comparison run from the LHS.
-They show that ...
+In these plots, each point shows how many times MonApmc is quicker than Apmc for each comparison run from the LHS.
+Higher parallelism increases the speed of MonAPMC compared to APMC.
+Lower values of `nGen` also increases the ratio in favor of MonAPMC.
+Since the LHS samples variable uniformly within their respective bounds, low `nGen` values to be associated with `parallel` values such that `nGen < parallel`.
+In this case, APMC will systematically run fewer model simulation than there are computing units available, while MonAPMC will always use all available cores.

-We check that the posterior sample is not biased by ensuring that the value of L2 does not increase compared to the settings where the model run time is independant from the model parameter values, i.e. as the bias factor increases.
-TODO: mesurer le biais avec le modèle gaussien aussi pour tester cet effet du bias factor avec un modèle pas trop facile (pas uniforme).
+The LHS sampling does not clearly allow us to verify the effect of the model run time variance on the relative speed of both algorithms.
+To make it more appearent, we run a new set of comparisons where `varRunTime` varies such that the model run time standard deviation is equal to `meanRunTime / 1000`, `meanRunTime / 100`, `meanRunTime / 10` and `meanRunTime`.
+We use three test
+cases: a small model with an average run time of 1 second running on a local 8 cores machine, an intermediate model with an average run time of 1 minute running on a 80 cores cluster and a large model with an average run time of 1 hour using 1000 cores on a grid computing infrastructure.
+Each is comparison replicated 10 times and we measure the run time of each algorithm and their ratio.

+Test Cases

+:    The parameter take the default values except `varRunTime`, `meanRunTime`
+     and `paralleism`.
+The three following test cases fix set values for the latter two:

+     - `meanRunTime` = 1s, `parallel` = 8
+     - `meanRunTime` = 60s, `parallel` = 80
+     - `meanRunTime` = 3600s, `parallel` = 1000

+     For each test case, `varRunTime` takes successively the values `meanRunTime / 1000`, `meanRunTime / 100`, `meanRunTime / 10` and
+     `meanRunTime`.

+Stats Comp Test Cases

+:   A table whith the same colums as Stats Comp LHS, each row corresponding to a
+    different test case and `varRunTime` value.

+:   Def: Haskell

+Fig Comp Test Cases

+:   Time ratio vs `sqrt(varRunTime)/meanRunTime` for each replication of each
+    test case.
+:   Def: Gnuplot

 In what setting is MonAPMC's parallelism scheme actually an advantage?
 Are these conditions interesting in practice?
 How much is gained?
 Case studies accross